AlephCat-G/CS-6220-HPC-Project-Monte-Carlo/README.md

 ### CS 6220 Course Project, co-contributors: Yunxiang Yan, Qidian Gao, Biwei Tang
 ### Core highlights:
 1. We accept configuation input of n value (the total points used to simulate &pi;) as well as interactive commands upon terminal.
-2. We calculated the run-time with different number of processors from 1~10 locally with Macbook Air M2 8+16+10, and for n = 106
-   , we plot a graph of run-time of the program vs. the number of processors for a few chosen values of p.
+2. We calculated the run-time with different number of processors, and for n = 106, we plot a graph of run-time of the program vs. the number of processors for a few chosen values of p.

 ### Code logic: